Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 ## Introduction

-This document describes the Digital Twins Definition Language (DTDL), a language for describing models for IoT Plug and Play devices, device digital twins, and logical digital twins.
+This document describes the Digital Twins Definition Language (DTDL), a language for describing digital twin models of smart devices, assets, spaces, and environments.
-Broadly, modeling enables IoT solutions to provision, use, and configure digital twins of all kinds from multiple sources in a single solution.
+Broadly, modeling enables digital twin solutions to provision, use, and configure digital twins of all kinds from multiple sources in a single solution.
-Using DTDL to describe any digital twin's abilities enables the IoT platform and IoT solutions to leverage the semantics of each digital twin.
+Using DTDL to describe any digital twin's abilities enables the platform and solutions to leverage the semantics of each digital twin.

 ## Digital Twins Definition Language

-Plug & Play devices, device digital twins, and logical digital twins are described using a variant of JSON called JSON-LD.
+Digital twins for smart devices, assets, spaces, and environments are described using a variant of JSON called JSON-LD.
 JSON-LD is designed to be usable directly as JSON as well as usable in Resource Description Framework (RDF) systems.
 RDF is a widely adopted standard for describing resources in a distributed, extensible way.
 We chose JSON-LD because it is JSON and because it is an easy-to-use language for RDF.